Basic Facts about Aquatic Turtles

 Because turtles have lungs and breathe air, they can drown.
 If you think your turtle has drowned, the most important thing to remember is not to turn the turtle upside-down.
 They may have a little air left in their lungs, and turning the turtle upside-down could take away their last chance to live.

 Instead, carefully set the turtle down on a flat surface and gently, but firmly push its front legs in and out.
 If there is water in the lungs, pushing the turtle's legs in and out may help push it back out.
 The water would come out the turtle's nose.
-While you are doing this, have someone call the vet.
-Turtles can remain still for a very long time, but still be alive.

 Other conditions that require a call or trip to the vet include: